echbremmer/py-oas/README.md

 $ py-oas-edit delete -H nameofheader input.yaml output.yaml

 Takes input.yaml, deletes all headers with name 'nameofheader' and writes the new contents to output.yaml.
 The input file is not affected.

+$ py-oas-edit delete -P nameofpath input.yaml output.yaml

+Takes input.yaml, deletes all paths with name 'nameofpath' and writes the new contents to output.yaml.
+The input file is not affected.